Confirm

 Chief Financial Officer

-Felix says, "Every day better is about staying focused and working together to provide the best values and services for our customers."
+James says, "Every day better is about working together to capitalize on the strengths of our people to provide the best values and services for our customers."

 Benedict Jones